The Differences Arise In Group Psychology

 Sexism, racism, homophobia, and impoverishing activities seem to climb on top of the propensity for a group of people to create a corporate identity – an identity which is composite and adoptive; one which creates a family of types and one which has the potential to repeal the inclusion of others from gaining the benefits from being a part of the network.
 Can this be the dark and possessive side of social capital which looms in the recesses of selfish, competitive and morally corrupt behaviour ?

 To deny people their humanity is one of the most powerfully negative things we can do; to deny an individual inclusion in a social activity is in part a component of dehumanization.
 We can extend this line of thought further, and think beyond our particular species.
-By our imagining a line between ourselves and the rest of nature – birds, bees, trees, earthworms, ants, cockroaches, fish – we can then build a pretence that we are in fact separate from all these similarly living things.
+By our imagining a line between ourselves and the rest of nature – birds, bees, trees, earthworms, ants, cockroaches, fish – we can then build a pretense that we are in fact separate from all these similarly living things.

 By doing so, we can much more easily plunder, destroy and consume the natural environment in a devastating way.
 Think of the proximity of the groupings we have made, say between the canine and the bovine.
 Dogs many consider closer to our beings than cows, for in our western cultural context it is alright to eat beef but not dog meat – we have related more to dogs than cows, and that makes it easier to rear, kill and eat one animal and not another.